Bloc Party: Hiatus and line-up changes (2013–2015)

-During the summer tour of 2013, drummer Matt Tong left the band.
+During the summer tour of 2013, drummer Matt Tong left the band, with Sarah Jones filling in on drums for the remaining dates.
 Lissack told a Canadian newspaper, the National Post that the band were planning to take an indefinite hiatus following their appearance at the Latitude Festival on 19 July.
 In October 2013, Kele assembled a DJ Mix for !K7's Tapes mix series, released under the Bloc Party name.
 In September 2014, Okereke stated that Bloc Party were working on a fifth album.
 In March 2015, bassist Gordon Moakes tweeted he had parted ways with Bloc Party.
 Following the departure of their former members, Okereke and Lissack started to work on new songs on their own in late 2014.